 The more quality content, the better!
 Write as though you are speaking with an individual, let your personality come out in your posts.

 Once you’ve written a few hundred words, go back and read it yourself, if it sounds like something out of a textbook, would you want to read through the whole article?

 And once your article is complete, use the spell checker, grammar checker, and punctuation checker.
 THEN proofread it again.
 Even the best writers make mistakes!

-Learn about choosing keywords and learning the ins and outs of SEO here.
+Step Number Three, learn about choosing keywords and learning the ins and outs of SEO

 As always, leave us a comment below!